 The addition of the salty feta and black olives brings the dish up a notch making this one scrumptious all-in-one dinner.

 Beautiful colors come together along with the ultimate combination of incredible vibrant, zesty, and herbaceous flavors of the Mediterranean.
-It’s all done on one sheet pan, similar to my sheet pan chicken shawarma or sheet pan pork chops and potatoes, for one of my absolute favorite sheet pan meals.
+It’s all done on one sheet pan, similar to my sheet pan chicken shawarma or sheet pan pork chops and potatoes, for one of my absolute favorite sheet pan meals!

 Why We Love Greek Sheet Pan Chicken

 - Quick and easy.
 There’s nothing easier than cooking an entire meal on one baking sheet!
 It’s great for entertaining a crowd and serving dinner on busy weeknights.

 - Hassle-free.
 Sheet pan recipes are notorious for minimal cleanup and we love them for it!

 - Delicious.
 Restaurant-style quality dinner for a fraction of the price while not having to leave home to enjoy it.

 - Marinade: We’re combining olive oil, lemon juice, a Greek seasoning recipe, salt, and pepper.

 - Chicken: I typically use boneless, skinless chicken thighs like in my sheet pan chicken thighs, but you can definitely use chicken breast instead.
 You can keep them whole or dice up the breasts and cook them similar to my sheet pan chicken and veggies.

 - Veggies: Baby potatoes cut in half are a great size for even cooking.
 You don’t want them too big otherwise they’ll take too long to cook.
 Bell pepper, red being the sweetest and gives the entire dish a pop of color.
 Sliced red onion, and cherry tomatoes or grape tomatoes.
 Anything else would be too watery.